Tomev/qcflow/docs/source/tracking/server.rst

 .. code-block:: bash

-    mlflow server \
+    qcflow server \
         --host 0.0.0.0 \
         --port 8885 \
         --artifacts-destination s3://my-bucket

-With this setting, MLflow server works as a proxy for accessing remote artifacts.
-The MLflow clients make HTTP request to the server for fetching artifacts.
+With this setting, QCFlow server works as a proxy for accessing remote artifacts.
+The QCFlow clients make HTTP request to the server for fetching artifacts.

 .. important::
   If you are using remote storage, you have to configure the credentials for the server to access the artifacts.
-Be aware of that The MLflow artifact proxied access service enables users to have an *assumed role of access to all artifacts* that are accessible to the Tracking Server.
+Be aware of that The QCFlow artifact proxied access service enables users to have an *assumed role of access to all artifacts* that are accessible to the Tracking Server.
 Refer :ref:`Manage Access <artifacts-stores-manage-access>` for further details.

-The tracking server resolves the uri ``mlflow-artifacts:/`` in tracking request from the client to an otherwise explicit object store destination (e.g., "s3:/my_bucket/mlartifacts") for interfacing with artifacts.
+The tracking server resolves the uri ``qcflow-artifacts:/`` in tracking request from the client to an otherwise explicit object store destination (e.g., "s3:/my_bucket/mlartifacts") for interfacing with artifacts.
 The following patterns will all resolve to the configured proxied object store location (in above example, ``s3://my-root-bucket/mlartifacts``):

  * ``https://<host>:<port>/mlartifacts``
  * ``http://<host>/mlartifacts``
- * ``mlflow-artifacts://<host>/mlartifacts``
+ * ``qcflow-artifacts://<host>/mlartifacts``
- * ``mlflow-artifacts://<host>:<port>/mlartifacts``
+ * ``qcflow-artifacts://<host>:<port>/mlartifacts``
- * ``mlflow-artifacts:/mlartifacts``
+ * ``qcflow-artifacts:/mlartifacts``

 .. important::
-  The MLflow client caches artifact location information on a per-run basis.
+  The QCFlow client caches artifact location information on a per-run basis.
   It is therefore not recommended to alter a run's artifact location before it has terminated.

 .. _tracking-server-no-proxy: